Simplifying Dependent Reductions in the Polyhedral Model: Example

 \section{Example}

-In this section we will give two examples.
-In \Cref{sec:mssr_example}, we walk through our approach with the first example.
-In \Cref{sec:motivatingexample}, we use a practical application example to further motivate the importance of the multiple-statement reductions problem.
+In this section we give two examples.
+In \Cref{sec:mssr_example}, we walk through our approach with the prefix sum example.\todo{point to the equation for this example}~ In \Cref{sec:motivatingexample}, we use a practical application example to further motivate the importance of the dependent reduction problem.